B2B Marketing Attribution for Beginners

 Ask prospects where they heard about your business when they sign up for a product demo or free trial.
 Enable your sales team to do the same during calls and demos.

-This will help you close potential tracking gaps.
+This helps you close potential tracking gaps.

 4. Relying on attribution software too early